KetchuppOfficial/Hash_Table/README.md

 3) **Insert_Word** doesn't put '\0' at the end of a string anymore;
 4) **Divide_In_Words** cleans the whole **str** buffer.

-Let's look at the profiling data and measurements of the execution time:
+Let's analyse the profiling data and the time measurement results:

 ![profiling_data_1](/Optimized/Version_1/measurements/profiling_data.png)